JuliaLang/www.julialang.org/downloads/index.md

 and evaluation) we recommend [Juno](http://junolab.org).
 On Windows and OS X we provide bundles which make using Juno and Julia together very easy.

-See also the [Juno Documentation](http://junolab.org/docs/) for more information.
+See also the [Juno Documentation](http://junolab.org/docs/) for more information, or the [discussion forum](http://discuss.junolab.org/) for questions and help.

 <table class="downloads"><tbody>
 <tr>